 When you’re younger, you have not yet accumulated the debt of these commitments.
 That allows you to spend more time working.
 Of course, not every young person spends a great deal of time working (many spend an equal amount of time socializing) … but those that do concentrate on work have a massive advantage because working hours compound.
 Almost all super-successful people worked insane hours in their 20s.
 In fact, people who do not work insane hours in their 20s are at a massive disadvantage for the rest of their lives.

-Younger people have better working memory, they have more stamina, and they have more calculations per second.
-They are have a much faster CPU.
+More raw brainpower: Younger people have better working memory, they have more stamina, and they have more calculations per second.
+They have a much faster CPU.
 It seems unlikely that we will have a 55 year old chess champion.
-And most Physics Nobel prize went to work that was done by people in their 20s or early 30s.
+And most Physics Nobel prizes went to work that was done by people in their 20s or early 30s.

 But there are also many advantages of Being Older